pulumi/terraform-provider-aws/website/docs/r/elasticache_security_group.html.markdown

 The following arguments are supported:

 * `name` – (Required) Name for the cache security group.
 This value is stored as a lowercase string.
 * `description` – (Optional) description for the cache security group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `security_group_names` – (Required) List of EC2 security group names to be
 authorized for ingress to the cache security group